osmdatar/rev-response/doc/resp1.md

 Now on to those points regarding which we are uncertain how best to respond. :chestnut:

 ### Code

 1. Class definition: we entirely agree with you here, but are unsure how best to resolve the issue.
-While a simple `structure (list(), class = 'osmdata')` is a great suggestion, the class def is strictly required (as far as we all understand it) in order to provide the `print.osmdata` and `c.osmdata` functionality.
+While a simple `structure (list(), class = 'osmdata')` is a great suggestion, the class def is strictly required (as far as we understand it) in order to provide the `print.osmdata` and `c.osmdata` functionality.
 These are both utterly necessary: The first to avoid all data being dumped to screen; and the second because it's enormously useful for